15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 fizkes/Adobe couple reading paper documents

-The insurance adjuster makes an offer to you but tells you that you have to agree to the terms and the amount now or within a few days.
+The insurance adjuster makes an offer to you but tells you that you must agree to the terms and the amount now or within a few days.
 Otherwise, the offer is off the table.

-Don’t fall for this trick, as it’s meant to specifically limit how much you’re receiving.
+Don’t fall for this trick, as it’s meant to limit how much you’re receiving specifically.
 That fake deadline is meant to make you feel rushed to make a decision.

-They know that you’re worried about paying your bills and that deadline makes you move through the process quickly.
+They know that you’re worried about paying your bills and that deadlines make you move through the process quickly.
 Don’t settle for less than what you know you’re owed.

 That first offer is nowhere near your losses